HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Constrained Learning Methodology

 \subsection{Constraint Enforcement via Damped Local Linearizations}

-While no closed-form solution exists for projections onto general nonlinear constraints $h(y)=0$ and $b^l\leq g(y)\leq b^u$, several projection methods can project onto linear equality or inequality constraints in closed form.
-To leverage this, we adopt a differentiable iterative constraint satisfaction scheme, as is common in literature~\cite{grontas2026pinet,lastrucci2025enforce,nguyen2025fsnet}.
-We satisfy constraints asymptotically by performing an update step based on local linearizations of the constraints.
-That is, we wish to simultaneously satisfy
+While no closed-form solution exists for projections onto general nonlinear constraints $b^l\leq c(y)\leq b^u$, there exist methods that can project onto linear equality or inequality constraint sets in closed form.
+We leverage this by linearizing the constraints around a known point $y_0$, with $c(y_0+\delta )\approx c(y_0)+J_c(y_0)\delta$.
+A step $\delta $ can then be computed such that $ b^l\leq c(y_0)+J_c(y_0)\delta \leq b^u$, although this does not ensure that $b^l\leq c(y_0+\delta)\leq b^u $.
+Instead, the step $\delta $ is intended to move closer to satisfaction of the true constraint, motivating the use of an iterative update step.
+Specifically, we iteratively define the linearized constraint

-Here, $J_h$ and $J_g$ are the Jacobians of the equality and inequality constraints, respectively.
-In the case where the number of independent constraints is less than or equal to the number of variables, HardNet \cite{min2024hardnet} admits a solution to the linearized projection.
-That is, when $J_{c,k}:=J_c(y_k)$ has full row rank, a closed-form projection exists that satisfies Equation~\eqref{eq:linear}.
+where $y_k$ denotes the fixed value of the current iterate, and each iterate takes a step $\delta_k = y_{k+1}-y_k$.
+Importantly, \eqref{eq:linear} is \textit{linear} in $y_{k+1}$, admitting a closed-form HardNet \cite{min2024hardnet} projection onto a feasible point, as long as the number of independent constraints is less than or equal to the number of variables.
+That is, when $J_{c,k}:=J_c(y_k)$ has full row rank, there exists a closed-form projection onto a point $y_{k+1}$ that satisfies \eqref{eq:linear}.
 Specifically, the HardNet projection is

-Equation~\ref{eq:HardNet} is well-suited for linear constraints due to the parallel projection geometry inherent to HardNet.
+The projection defined by \eqref{eq:HardNet} is well-suited for linear constraints due to the parallel projection geometry inherent to HardNet.
 That is, points are projected parallel to the boundaries of the satisfied constraints, allowing satisfaction of violated constraints without violating these already-satisfied constraints.
-In the case of nonlinear constraints, where the constraint boundary does not extend across the entire domain of the variables, a strictly parallel projection may fail to move toward violated constraints.
+In the case of nonlinear constraints, where the constraint boundary does not necessarily extend across the entire domain of the variables, a strictly parallel projection may fail to move toward violated constraints.
 See Figure~\ref{fig:example_vanilla} for an example of this failure mode.

 To circumvent this phenomenon inherent to a vanilla HardNet implementation, we add a damping term to our projection.